-Not everything is smooth sailing though – I love the game to death, I’m on over 70 hours at the moment, but there are some issues which I encountered.
-Just to be clear here as well, there is a day one patch coming ‘soon’ but it’s not out yet for me – plus I’m only talking about the PS4 version as I understand it isn’t at the same level of the PC version yet (due to the missing patch).
+Not everything is smooth sailing though – I love the game to death, I’m on over 70 hours at the moment, but there are some issues that I encountered.
+Just to be clear here as well, there is a day one patch coming ‘soon’ but it’s not out yet for me – plus I’m only talking about the PS4 version as I understand it isn’t at the same level as the PC version yet (due to the missing patch).

 I can’t change the difficulty once I’ve started a game – it ends up freezing the whole game.
 The cursor sometimes has a fit and spaz’s out all over the place in certain situations.
 The game stopped progressing based on certain choices I made in the story.
 Key items were randomly placed in a way I couldn’t access them.
 Agents continued to work for me after I killed them or they left my employment.
-There were also a few smaller issues which didn’t really impact the game as much as the above.
+There were also a few smaller issues that didn’t really impact the game as much as the above.

 Issues-wise: Square is the button to progress time on the map as well as the confirm button, which leads to a lot of unintentional skipping of important pop-ups.
 Enemies will comically slide across cupboards or jump in and out of upstairs windows if you’re blocking their move-to point.
-Again, there were also a few smaller issues which didn’t impact gameplay which happened.
+Again, there were also a few smaller issues that didn’t impact gameplay which happened.